 - 7.1.
-Federal regulations allow the HSC to review certain human subjects research on an expedited basis if the study meets specified criteria.
-All studies that undergo expedited reviews are reevaluated by the HSC at least once per year.
+Federal regulations at § 110 allow the HSC to review certain human subjects research on an expedited basis if the study meets specified criteria.
 Additionally, the standard requirements for informed consent (or its waiver or alteration) apply to all HSC expedited or full committee approvals. - 7.2.
 The HSC may use an expedited procedure to conduct an initial or continuing review of research when; - 7.2.1. the proposed research activities present no more than minimal risk to human subjects, and - 7.2.2.
 The proposed research meets the requirements of the review categories defined in part 7.4 of this policy, or - 7.2.3.
-Minor changes, as defined in part 7.5 below, are submitted for previously approved research during the period for which approval is authorized, or - 7.3.
+Minor changes, as defined in part 7.5 below, are submitted for previously approved research during the period for which approval is authorized, or - 7.2.4.
+Limited IRB review is a condition of exemption under § .104 categories. - 7.3.
 Expedited procedures shall not be used when the research is classified, or greater than minimal risk. - 7.4.
-The HSC may review research through the expedited review procedures when the proposal falls within one of the following research categories eligible for expedited review: - 7.4.1.
-Clinical studies of drugs and medical devices only when condition (a) or (b) is met: - 7.4.1.1. (a) Research on drugs for which an investigational new drug application (21 CFR Part 312) is not required.
-(Note: Research on marketed drugs that significantly increases the risks or decreases the acceptability of the risks associated with the use of the product is not eligible for expedited review.)
+The HSC may review research through the expedited review procedures when the proposal falls within one of the following research categories eligible for expedited review:

+7.4.1.
+Clinical studies of drugs and medical devices only when condition (a) or (b) is met:

-- 7.4.1.2. (b) Research on medical devices for which - 7.4.1.2.1. (i) an investigational device exemption application (21 CFR Part 812) is not required; or - 7.4.1.2.2. (ii) the medical device is cleared/approved for marketing and the medical device is being used in accordance with its cleared/approved labeling.
+- 7.4.1.1. (a) Research on drugs for which an investigational new drug application (21 CFR Part 312) is not required.
+(Note: Research on marketed drugs that significantly increases the risks or decreases the acceptability of the risks associated with the use of the product is not eligible for expedited review.) - 7.4.1.2. (b) Research on medical devices for which - 7.4.1.2.1. (i) an investigational device exemption application (21 CFR Part 812) is not required; or - 7.4.1.2.2. (ii) the medical device is cleared/approved for marketing and the medical device is being used in accordance with its cleared/approved labeling.